DevExpress/devextreme-documentation/concepts/05 Widgets/MultiView/10 Switch Between Views.md

 By default, an end user can switch between views by swiping.
-Assign **false** to the [swipeEnabled](/api-reference/10%20UI%20Widgets/dxMultiView/1%20Configuration/swipeEnabled.md '/Documentation/ApiReference/UI_Widgets/dxMultiView/Configuration/#swipeEnabled') option to disable this feature.
+Assign **false** to the [swipeEnabled](/api-reference/10%20UI%20Widgets/dxMultiView/1%20Configuration/swipeEnabled.md '/Documentation/ApiReference/UI_Widgets/dxMultiView/Configuration/#swipeEnabled') property to disable this feature.

 ---